 There will be no tax on HSA withdrawals if the money is used for a qualified medical expense.
 That makes an HSA a lot like a Roth 401(k) or Roth IRA: no tax bill when you spend the money.

 HSAs also give you an upfront tax break just like a traditional 401(k) or IRA: the money you contribute nets you a tax deduction.
 Moreover, just like all 401(k)s and IRAs, you never have a tax bill while your money remains invested inside the account.

 The upshot is that an HSA basically gives you your tax cake and lets you eat it too.
 The triple-tax break on HSAs is even better than traditional retirement accounts.

-In 2019, if your health insurance covers your family, you can contribute $7,000 to an HSA.
-Individuals can contribute $3,500.
-(If the account holder is at least 55 the limit is $8,000.)
-If you save $7,000 a year for 10 years and earn an annualized 7%, you would have more than $100,000 in your stealth retirement account.
+In 2020, if your health insurance covers your family, you can contribute $7,100 to an HSA.
+Individuals can contribute $3,550.
+(If the account holder is at least 55 the limit is $8,000 because of the catch-up contribution rule) If you save $7,000 a year for 10 years and earn an annualized 7%, you would have more than $100,000 in your stealth retirement account.
 Even if you stopped making new contributions but just let the balance keep compounding for another 15 years you will have more than $280,000 waiting for you in retirement.
 That money will be tax-free if you use it to pay medical bills (including old medical bills you covered out of pocket years ago) and long-term care.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.